The Shocking Truth About Dogs and Garlic

 History of Dogs and Garlic

+When did the story of dogs and garlic begin?
 It all started over 100 years ago, when wild onions (in the same family of garlic) were fed to cattle, sheep, and horses and these animals showed toxicity symptoms.
-In the 1930s, studies showed that dogs that ate onions showed toxicity symptoms.
+In the 1930s, studies showed that dogs that ate onions showed toxicity symptoms as well.
 Fast forward to the 1980s: cats that ate onions exhibited the same toxicity symptoms as dogs did.
 It’s important to note that cats are six to eight times more sensitive to onion than dogs.
+This article would not exist if we were talking about cats.
+That’s a more cut and dry issue.
+Cats should absolutely avoid anything from the Allium food family.
+Dogs have a much different sensitivity to onions.

 Let’s take a closer look into the study itself, not just one quote.
-This study, which was undertaken at Hokkaido University, was conducted on four dogs, each one given 1.25 ml of garlic extract per kg of body weight for seven straight days.
-As an example, if the dog weighed 40 pounds, it would be given about 20 cloves of garlic – a staggering amount!
-Calculate how much garlic you’d be eating using that formula – it’s enough to make anyone ill.
-Using this amount of garlic, the study concluded that garlic had the “potential” to cause hemolytic anemia (damage to the red blood cells), and so garlic should not be fed to dogs.
-It’s important to note that even at these highly elevated doses, no dogs on the study developed hemolytic anemia.
-On top of that, the study included four dogs, so how do you consider this an appropriate sample?
-At the very least, it goes to the importance of looking at all the facts of any given study.
+This study, which was undertaken at Hokkaido University, was conducted on four dogs.
+Each of these dogs given 1.25 ml of garlic extract per kg of body weight for seven straight days.
+As an example, if the dog weighed 40 pounds, it would be given about 20 cloves of garlic.
+That’s a staggering amount of garlic that no dog or human would ever actually consume in that time frame!
+Don’t believe us?
+Then Calculate how much garlic you’d be eating using that formula.
+It would be more than enough garlic to make anyone ill.

 Related: Flea Repellent Dog Treat Recipe